Sam7791/FAERS-skin-AE-Anticancer-drugs-associations/README.md

 The repository is structured as follows:

-- `/data`: This directory contains the raw and processed datasets used in the analysis.
-Due to privacy considerations, personally identifiable information has been removed.
-- `/analysis`: Jupyter notebooks or R scripts with the statistical tests and visualization code used in the paper.
+- `/analysis`: Jupyter notebooks with the statistical tests.
-- `/results`: CSV files, tables, and additional figures that supplement the results presented in the paper.
+- `/results`: XLSX and HTML files that supplement the results presented in the paper.
 - `/docs`: Documentation on data sources, methodology, and additional resources.

 ### How to Use This Repository